+[24] Acknowledgments.
 Thanks to Jeff Kiehl and collaborators at NCAR and Isaac Held and collaborators at GFDL for providing GCM model output.
 Thanks also to two anonymous reviewers for their helpful comments.
 ISCCP data was obtained from the Langley DAAC.
+ERA-40 data was provided by ECMWF.
 Funding for this work was provided by the National Science Foundation grants 0336703 and ATM-9812384.
 Computing resources were provided by the National Energy Research Scientific Computing Center (NERSC) of the U.S. Department of Energy.
 This research was also supported by the U.S. Department of Energy Grant DE-FG02-02ER63370 to Colorado State University as part of the Atmospheric Radiation Measurement Program.